 Our Origin Story

-In 2022, inspired by our love for the outdoors and education, we began writing a children’s book series about a tumbleweed named Tripp, who is on a journey to visit all 63 U.S. national parks.
-After co-authoring five books with students in classrooms and three books with after-school programs across the country, we saw firsthand how Tripp’s adventures sparked curiosity, empathy, and environmental awareness in young minds.
+In 2022, inspired by our love for the outdoors and education, we began writing a children’s book series about a tumbleweed named Tripp who is on a journey to visit all 63 U.S. National Parks.
+After co-authoring eight books with students in elementary schools and after-school programs across the country, we saw firsthand how Tripp’s adventures sparked curiosity, empathy, and environmental awareness in young minds.

 To bridge the gap, we founded the Nature Scholars Foundation in 2025 to bring the wonders of America’s national parks - and the lessons of local environmental stewardship - to children who might never experience them firsthand.